 - For children below 18 months old: No screen use except for video calls.

-But keeping kids entertained isn’t easy, and sometimes the toys, plus activities we prepared for the day, aren’t to their liking.
-Some screen time, depending on your child’s age, is fine.
-The Ministry of Health did acknowledge that children can benefit from educational and recreational screen use.
+The good news is that some screen time, depending on your child’s age, is fine.
+MOH did acknowledge that children can benefit from educational and recreational screen use.
 As long as the content is appropriate for the child’s age, level of maturity, and social-emotional / behavioural capacities.
-The last bit, in particular, has been a popular discussion topic among parents of late.
+The last bit, in particular, has been a popular discussion topic among many parents, including those in my mum village.

-Ever heard of “overstimulating” kids shows?
+Ever heard of ‘overstimulating’ kids’ shows?

-In simple terms, a show that’s “overstimulating” is one that’s too overwhelming and distracting for a child.
+In simple terms, a show that’s ‘overstimulating’ is one that’s too overwhelming and distracting for a child.
 This differs for each child based on their age group and cognitive capabilities.
 Elements that could make a kids’ show overstimulating include: intensity of sound effect, background music, and colour, as well as frequency of scene changes.

 You could tell that your child is overstimulated based on their behaviour.
 Research found that children who watch fast-paced cartoons experience negative effects on their executive functioning skills (e.g. self-regulation, memory, etc.).
 An overstimulated child may appear ‘zombified’ and glued to the screen (sounds familiar?) while a show is playing and then display challenging behaviour (hello, tantrums) when told that TV time is up.
 A psychiatrist has also mentioned that overstimulation could be a precursor to addiction.